Understand and Overcome Emotional Dependency

 The work is not to become someone who no longer needs closeness or attachment.
 It is to become someone who can stay close enough to reality—your own life, your own resources, and the reality of your relationships—even when love brings uncertainty.

-Building secure attachment is a skill.
-Staying present through distance, vulnerability, and the possibility of loss is a capacity.
-And both can be learned, practiced, and strengthened over time.
+Staying present through distance, vulnerability, and the possibility of loss is a capacity that can be learned, practiced, and strengthened over time.

 Let's begin this journey together.